Scipio94/Attendance_Data_Cleaning/SQL_Cleaning_ Syntax.md

 - *Duplicate absences have been removed, only legitimate absences remain*
 - *Absence categories, 'Excused' and 'Unexcused', have been added*
-- *All the columns present are relevant to the calculation of attendance*
+- *All the columns present are relevant to the calculation of attendance percentage*
-- *Insertion of 'School Days' column which will become the denominator in the calculation of school attendance percentage*
+- *Insertion of 'School Days' column, the number of school days in the month*